Lead Generation Process: Inbound, Outbound & More

 The outbound lead generation or sales prospecting process consists of finding lead contact information and manually reaching out to them through various means, including cold calling, emailing, and social selling.
 These outreach methods involve direct communication with the lead, making it a great relationship-building approach for businesses selling higher-priced solutions with longer sales cycles.

-Compile List of Leads
+Compile a List of Leads

 Before you reach out, you need a list of names of people who might be interested in your offer.
 You also need their contact information.
 You can do this by being active on social media platforms relevant to your niche, by googling your ideal customers, by looking for past opportunities in your CRM, or — the most effective way — by using a good lead generation tool.